-Dodgers hit 4 HRs in 8th to rally past Padres 11-9
+Dodgers slam 4 HRs in 8th for 11-9 comeback win over Padres

 TRAINER’S ROOM

-Padres: RF Jurickson Profar exited after hurting his left arm attempting a slide. … SS Fernando Tatis Jr. was rested. … RHP Craig Stammen wasn’t active but felt better since going on the IL with flu-like symptoms.
+Padres: RF Jurickson Profar exited after hurting his left arm attempting a slide. … RHP Craig Stammen wasn’t active but felt better since going on the IL with flu-like symptoms.

 Dodgers: Activated 1B Albert Pujols from the COVID-19 injured list.
 He felt better after having his second vaccine shot. … Optioned LHP Andrew Vasquez to the minors.